ircv3/ircv3-specifications/specification/metadata-3.2.md

 clear metadata on channels.
 Such mechanisms SHALL respond to unauthorized attempts with `ERR_KEYNOPERMISSION`.

+Implementations MAY provide a mechanism for limiting visibility of certain metadata to certain users.
+Such mechanism is implementation-defined;
+for instance, it may depend on some permission level or a flag.

+### METADATA GET

+This command allows lookup of some keys.
+The format MUST be as follows:

+`METADATA <Target> GET key1 key2 ...`

+Multiple keys may be given.
+The response will be either `RPL_KEYVALUE`, `ERR_KEYINVALID` or `ERR_NOMATCHINGKEYS` for every key in order.

+Servers MAY replace certain metadata, which is considered not visible for the requesting user, with `ERR_NOMATCHINGKEYS` or with `ERR_KEYNOPERMISSION`.

+*Errors*: `ERR_NOMATCHINGKEYS`, `ERR_KEYINVALID`, `ERR_KEYNOPERMISSION`.

 ### METADATA LIST

+The format MUST be as follows:

+`METADATA <Target> LIST

 This subcommand MUST list all currently-set metadata keys along with their values.
-An optional string may be given to reduce the list to matching keys.
-Multiple keys may be given, separated by spaces.
-The response will be one or more `RPL_KEYVALUE` events and a closing `RPL_METADATAEND` event.
-The format of `METADATA LIST` MUST be as follows:
+The response will be zero or more `RPL_KEYVALUE` events,

-`METADATA <Target> LIST [:String]`
+	following by `RPL_METADATAEND` event.

-Servers MAY omit certain metadata, based on an implementation-defined mechanism for doing so.
-Such omissions MUST NOT be disclosed.
+Servers MAY omit certain metadata, which is considered not visible for the requesting user, or replace it with `ERR_KEYNOPERMISSION`.

+In case of invalid target `RPL_METADATAEND` MUST be not sent.

-*Errors*: `ERR_NOMATCHINGKEYS`
+*Errors*: `ERR_NOMATCHINGKEYS`, `ERR_KEYNOPERMISSION`.

 ### METADATA SET